Egmont Arens: Legacy

 Arens was president of the Society of Industrial Designers 1949–1950, and a member of the United States delegation to the International Trade Fair, held in Liege, Belgium, in 1955.

 Four issues of Playboy: a portfolio of art and satire, are in the Smithsonian Institution's Archives of American Art, including the first issue published in January 1919 and the last issue published in July 1924.
 All nine issues are in the Syracuse University Library.

 Arens' books, correspondence, articles and other papers are in the Syracuse University Library's Special Collections.
 This collection contains many documents, photographs and slides relating to his industrial design and fine printing careers.
 It includes correspondence with Albert Einstein for a book idea, "Diagram for Tomorrow."
 The Library's Rare Books Department has Arens' donated copy of the Aventuros edition of The Memoirs of Jacques Casanova De Seingalt, along with its related papers and Rockwell Kent illustrations.

 The Harry Ransom Center at the University of Texas at Austin has Arens' correspondence with Frieda Lawrence, Paul Johnston, Rex Stout, and others in the D. H. Lawrence collection.
 In addition the Harry Ransom Center is the custodian of The Greenwich Village Bookshop Door, a door that was signed by 242 bohemians including Egmont Arens between 1920 and 1925.
 His signature can be found on the second panel on the front of the door.

-The KitchenAid "Streamliner" Meat Slicer, model 410, designed by Egmont Arens and Theodore C. Brookhart in 1940 is displayed in the Museum of Modern Art's gallery exhibition, "Shaping Modernity: Design 1880-1980."
+The KitchenAid "Streamliner" Meat Slicer, model 410, designed by Egmont Arens and Theodore C. Brookhart in 1940 is displayed in the Museum of Modern Art's gallery exhibition, "Shaping Modernity: Design 1880–1980."
 The KitchenAid Stand Mixer was exhibited at the San Francisco Museum of Art's exhibition, "Icons: Magnets of Meaning," in 1998.

 Personal life

-Egmont Arens was born in Cleveland, Ohio, on December 15, 1889, the son of Franz Xavier and Emma Arens.
+Arens was born in Cleveland, Ohio, on December 15, 1889, the son of Franz Xavier and Emma Arens.
 He attended the University of New Mexico from 1911 to 1914, and the University of Chicago in 1915–16.
 He worked as a sports editor for the Albuquerque (New Mexico) Tribune-Citizen before moving to New York City in 1917.
 He was the manager from 1917 to 1920 and director in 1920 of the Peoples Symphony Concerts in New York, founded by his father.

 In mid-life, apparently tiring of city life, he went West, "where he went completely 'native' by raising apples and alfalfa, driving a chuck wagon, and busting broncos on a ranch."

 Arens was married four times.
 While he was publishing Playboy, his wife was Josephine "Jo" Bell, a poet and champion of the banned literature of D. H. Lawrence and Ernest Hemingway.
 His last wife saved many of his papers and shared information with John McAleer, the biographer of Rex Stout, a close friend of Arens.

 From 1962 until his death he was chairman of the board of Egmont Arens-DeRaffel, Inc. in New York.
-Arens died October 2, 1966 in New York City.
+Arens died October 2, 1966, in New York City.